udibr/UbiquityStoreManager/README.markdown

 # Note on iOS 7

 Apple has significantly improved their Core Data integration with iCloud in iOS 7.
-Applications that wish to benefit from these improvements need to become iOS 7 only.  `UbiquityStoreManager` currently supports only iOS 6.
-It will be updated with support for iOS 7, but will most likely migrate iOS 7 devices over to a separate iOS 7-only data store in order to take advantage of Apple's improvements.
-The result is that a user's iOS 6 (or OS X 10.8-) devices will not be able to sync to his iOS 7 (or OS X 10.9+) devices and vice-versa.
-We may provide an optional programmatic toggle allowing developers to stick to the current `USM` implementation across iOS versions allowing users to keep syncing across versions but losing the benefit of Apple's latest improvements.
+Applications that wish to benefit from these improvements need to become iOS 7 only.  `UbiquityStoreManager` has been updated with support for iOS 7.
+Devices running iOS 7+ (or OS X 10.9+) will initially migrate their old data over to a new iOS 7+ only store, and will hence forth sync only amoung other iOS 7+/OS X 10.9+ devices.  iOS 6/OS X 10.8 devices will similarly only sync amoung each other.  `USM` behaves this way to isolate the buggy old implementation of iCloud from the improved new implementation.

-Watch the project to be notified as soon as the iOS 7 branch appears.
-Currently, `USM` will either work as it did on iOS 6, or it will disable iCloud on the iOS 7 device and fall back to the local store.
+With iOS 7's improvements, why should you still use `USM`?

+  * iOS 6 support: Apple now recommends all iCloud using apps be iOS 7-only.
+You may not necessarily agree.
+  * Local Store: Apple has, for simplicity, decided that when the user enables iCloud on their phone in Settings, all apps that support iCloud will switch over to that iCloud account.
+More importantly, when a user wants to stop using iCloud, all his data is gone.  `USM` gives you an application toggle that lets users switch between a ubiquitous store or a non-ubiquitous store.
+  * Migration Utilities: `USM` comes with a vast amount of utilities to migrate between stores.
+Its API is simple and solves the problems your app will face: If your user wants to stop using iCloud, toggling iCloud off can, with one call, cause `USM` to switch to the local store and - if the user chooses - bring his cloud data with him to the local store.
+  * iCloud is still not trivial: There are still a lot of things you need to do right.
+Just look at `USM`'s vast code-base.
+If you use `USM`, all you do is `-init` an object, set a delegate and wait for us to give you a fully initialized `NSPersistentStoreCoordinator`.
+Let us take care of the work so you can focus on your data model and your app.

 # Getting Started